tnoktkm/tnoktkm/README.md

 # 👋 Hi there
 I`m Igor Backend dev with bold ideas

-Recent graduate with a Bachelor's and Master's degree in Applied Mathematics and Computer Science.
+Graduate with a Bachelor's and Master's degree in Applied Mathematics and Computer Science.

-- 🌱 Currently working on improving my skills in GO.
+- Worked at SpaceApp Web Studio`s for two years
-- 📧 Contact me:
+- 🌱 Currently working on improving my skills in .NET

 # 📫 Contact Me on Social Media
 - peskow.igor@gmail.com / tnoktkm@mail.ru